The Doloriad: Synopsis

+Jan, one of the older sons and the de-facto leader of their day-to-day lives, has grown frustrated with the lazy nature of his siblings.
+The return of Dolores and the Matriarchs weakening leadership pushes him over the edge, and he violently rapes Dolores, leaving her pregnant.

+The situation unravels further with a poorly received speech from The Matriarch and the onset of a harsh heat that threatens the crops.
+Increasingly angry at The Matriarch, Jan impales his sister Marta and leaves her body in the city, where it is later found by the Schoolmaster.
+The Matriarch brings the schoolmaster into her office for questioning, which is eavesdropped by Jakub, one of the younger brothers.
+Jan notices this and begins to beat Jakub into unconsciousness, until he in turn has his legs broken by another of the brothers, Adam.

+The remaining adults vanish from the encampment.
+Agathe sees visions of The Matriarch finding her way through secret tunnel systems where she has been stockpiling supplies.
+The schoolmaster retreats into a cocoon of old moth-infested fabric which he belives will transform him into a moth deity.
+Jakub becomes the tenuous leader of the family, and takes the unlikely Dolores as his companion.

+Dolores' pregnancy progresses.
+Agathe, jealous of how the innocent Dolores is treated compared to herself, confronts her, but finds she cannot follow through with her anger.
+Instead, for the first time, Dolores speaks, and Agathe sees a vision of the future with her as the Matriarch and Dolores by her side.

 Background

 The novel was developed out of Williams dealing with the aftermath of a series of temporal lobe seizures.
 Through attempting to regain focus of her communication through long, winding sentences, the style of The Doloriad emerged.

 Williams states she did not intend necessarily to write a novel.
 She had previously published a number of short stories and essays in notable outlets such as Granta, The Baffler, and The New York Times.

 Style

 Williams's novel has been described as horror fiction, science fiction, speculative fiction and literary fiction in various outlets.
 In an interview with Bookforum, she stated that while she has a love of science fiction, she "wants no part of that" with her own writing.

 Williams's writing style has drawn positive comparisons to writers such as William Faulkner for its dense, lyrical quality, Cormac McCarthy for its Biblical and raw quality, Ottessa Moshfegh for its depravity and discomfort, and László Krasznahorkai for its surrealism and complexity.